 Seeking Cover as the U.S.-China Trade War Heats Up Again?
 Safe Dividend Stocks are the Place to Be.

-A week ago everything was just fine.
+A month ago everything was just fine.
 Stocks were right around all-time record highs and everybody was on vacation.
 It seemed like the market was just going to ride out the rest of the summer in the same fashion.
-Then, in just five trading days, the S&P 500 fell nearly 6%.
+Then, in just five trading days, the S&P 500 fell nearly 6%, and it’s only recovered about half those losses in the weeks since.

 The problem is the resumption of trade hostilities with China.
-President Trump announced a new round of 10% tariffs on $300 billion more Chinese goods.
+In early August, President Trump announced a new round of 10% tariffs on $300 billion more Chinese goods.
 China responded by devaluing the yuan and ending purchases of agricultural products.
 The Trump Administration then had China designated a “currency manipulator.”
-Here we go.
+Oh boy.

 Cabot Dividend Investor solves the biggest problem investors face—generating enough income to meet your retirement income needs in this low-interest environment (with tons of market risk) without selling your investments to make ends meet.
 Once you fully understand the financial power our new IRIS-based advisory brings you, you’ll also understand why we limit the new membership to this advisory.